How to Submit Claims

 Express Scripts can be contacted directly by phone for any questions you may have:

-There are two options you can explore: the My Rx Choices tool, and the Extended Payment Plan.
+There are two options you can explore: The Price a Medication tool, and the Extended Payment Plan.

 - Under “My Account,” select “Edit Payment Information” from the drop-down menu.